 In each run of the test, the test equipment selects NPDCCH repetition level, and sends the RRC configuration to the UE.
 NPDCCH repetition level is determined by RRC parameter npdcch-NumRepetitions [3].
 UE shall successfully complete the RRC reconfiguration accordingly prior to the start of time duration T1.

-During the test, the test system shall emulate and send the GNSS signal to the test UE by AT command.
 The UE shall be provided with the valid information about the SAN serving cells before the test.